corvus-dotnet/Corvus.Pipelines/README.md

 }
 ```

-With that, we pick up with ability to set the value and return an updated state, through the extension methods for the capability.
+With that, we pick up the ability to set the value and return an updated state, through the extension methods for the capability.

 ```csharp
 var stateWithValue = StateWithValue.For(12m);